Cachamoe/Fitness-Tracker/README.md

 Here is a link to the deployed webpage: [https://rocky-hollows-56823.herokuapp.com/]

 ## Application Features
-1) Allows users to continue and add to a workout instance
+1) Allows users to continue to add to a workout instance
 2) Allows users to create a new workout instance
 3) Provides a dashboard with graphs and a chart to display data